Utility Tool2026 Scheme Ready

 How does the free-electricity scheme work for domestic usage?

 For domestic bi-monthly usage up to 500 units, first 200 units are treated as free.
-If usage exceeds 500 units, this model applies first 100 units as free.
+If usage exceeds 500 units, first 100 units are free in this model.

 Consumer number is printed on your electricity bill and usually available on service records or meter-related documents.